aaronphilip/captive-thoughts/about.md

 ### About the author

 My name is Aaron.
-I’m a Christian who enjoys writing about my faith in my Lord and Savior, Jesus Christ.
-I’m also a software engineer who hopes to attend seminary and become a pastor in the coming years.
+I’m a Christian who enjoys writing about the faith I have in my Lord and Savior, Jesus Christ.
+I’m also a software engineer who's attending seminary with the goal of pursuing pastoral ministry.
 I write from a perspective that is heavily influenced by confessionally reformed Christianity.

-If you want to reach out to me, shoot me an email at [aaron@captivethoughts.org](mailto:aaron@captivethoughts.org).